SoftUni-Internal/interactive-content/EN/02-Methods/08-Program-Execution-Flow.md

 First, we read the name of the city and immediately call the `printWeather()` method, passing the string as a parameter to it.

-The program then skips down several lines to where the `printWeather(String city)` method declaration is found.

-It then executes all the code in the method.
+The program then skips down several lines to where the `printWeather(String city)` method declaration is found and executes all the code in the method.

 Finally, it will return to where the method was called and continue after it by printing a question and prompting the user for a choice of yes or no.

 [/slide]